Connect with others who understand.

 3. Blockages in Your Eyes’ Veins

 Your veins carry blood from your body back to your heart.
 Blockages in these blood vessels can cause various health problems.
-Central retinal vein occlusion (CRVO) develops when the vein carrying blood from your retina becomes clogged or blocked by a blood clot.
-Pressure builds up in the eye behind the blockage, causing blood and fluid to leak into the retina.
+Central retinal vein occlusion (CRVO) develops when the vein carrying blood from the retina gets clogged or blocked by a blood clot.
+Pressure builds in the eye behind the blockage, causing blood and fluid to leak into the retina.
 Macular edema can develop from this leakage, leading to central vision loss.

-If CRVO is left untreated, the nerve cells in your eyes can’t get enough oxygen and nutrients and they die.
+If CRVO is left untreated, the eye’s nerve cells can’t get enough oxygen and nutrients, and they die.

 4. Genetic Eye Diseases